BlueShellScripter/BlueShellScripter/README.md

 ## Disclaimer

-Tools and scripts are provided as-is, without warranty.
+Tools and scripts are provided as-is, without guarantee or warranty.
 Use responsibly in accordance with applicable laws and regulations.
+Use at your own risk.

 💙*BlueShellScripter*